 Lyrics Reflecting the Forgotten Gospel

-Why do we continue to sing “worship” songs that pray that the Spirit or Jesus come into our lives?
+Why do we continue to sing “worship” songs that pray that the Spirit or Jesus come

 If we are saved, to do this is to deny that Jesus already came into our lives as He promised, and as the story in the